March 21, 2019

 So what can be done if you suffer from seasonal pollen allergy?
 With any allergic condition, the first line of defense is what is called Allergen Avoidance.
 Because airborne pollen is carried for long distances, it does little good to rid an area of an offending plant as the pollen can drift in from many miles away.
 Other tips that may be helpful include the following:

 Not uncommonly, medical therapy may be required.
 There are a variety of options and these need to be tailored to an individual’s symptoms and preferences.
 Antihistamines such as Claritin® (loratadine) or Zyrtec® (cetirizine) can be helpful for itchy eyes and an itchy, runny nose, along with sneezing.
 Antihistamines do not work that well for a stuffy nose.
 If nasal congestion is a problem, you may find better relief with a decongestant such as Sudafed® (pseudoephedrine) or better yet with a topical nasal steroid spray.
-There are many options available for this type of prescription nasal spray such as Flovent®, fluticasone, Nasonex®, and others.
+There are many options available for this type of nasal spray many of which are available over-the-counter (Flovent®, fluticasone, Nasonex®, Rhinocort® and others.
 Your doctor can help you decide which one is right for you.
 The nasal spray is best used on a regular (daily) basis to achieve the maximum effect.
 For one with symptoms that occur every spring, it is best to start your therapy prior to the onset of the season, perhaps by the end of March.
 Other nasal sprays for example Astelin® or Atrovent® may be of value for select individuals.
-For those whose allergy eye symptoms are not controlled with the above you doctor can prescribe one of several allergy eye drops that may be of great benefit.
+For those whose allergy eye symptoms are not controlled with the above, your doctor can prescribe one of several allergy eye drops that may be of great benefit.

-Another very effective option for treatment of seasonal allergy is allergy immunotherapy, better known as Allergy Shots.
+Another option for treatment of seasonal allergy is allergy immunotherapy, better known as Allergy Shots.
 Immunotherapy involves a series of injections that over time allow your body to become tolerant to its allergies.
 The result is that you are less symptomatic after exposure to pollen (and other allergens) and find the need for less medication to control your symptoms.
-If this option is of interest to you, or you feel you would like to be tested to see if in fact you have allergies (and to what) please feel free to contact us at email@example.com.
+If this option is of interest to you, or you feel you would like to be tested to see if in fact, you have allergies (and to what) please feel free to contact us at email@example.com.